Generic Theory of Geometrodynamics from Noether's theorem for the Diff(M) symmetry group: Introduction

 The source term of gravity is shown to be given by the \emph{canonical} energy-momentum tensor, provided that the given system has no additional symmetries---such as a $\mathrm{SU}(N)$ symmetry---besides the $\mathrm{Diff}(M)$ symmetry.
 This entails an increased weight of the kinetic energy over the mass in their roles as sources of gravity.
 Also, a massive vector field is shown to \emph{necessarily} induce a torsion of spacetime---which is in perfect agreement with previous works of Hehl et al.\ (see, for instance, \cite{hehl76}).

-After reviewing in section~\ref{sec:cantra} the formalism of canonical transformations in the covariant Hamiltonian description of classical field theories, we proceed in section~\ref{sec:finite} with the canonical transformation representation of finite $\mathrm{Diff}(M)$ symmetry transformations.
-We then formulate in section~\ref{sec:noether} Noether's theorem~\cite{noether18} in the realm of covariant Hamiltonian field theory.
-In order to work out the conserved Noether current for the $\mathrm{Diff}(M)$ symmetry transformation, the finite transformation is reformulated in section~\ref{sec:infini} as the pertaining infinitesimal transformation.
+We review in section~\ref{sec:cantra} the formalism of canonical transformations in the covariant Hamiltonian description of classical field theories.
+After having formulated Noether's theorem~\cite{noether18} in the realm of covariant Hamiltonian field theory in section~\ref{sec:noether}, we proceed in section~\ref{sec:finite} with the canonical transformation representation of finite $\mathrm{Diff}(M)$ symmetry transformations.

+In order to work out the conserved Noether current for the $\mathrm{Diff}(M)$ symmetry trans\-formation, the finite transformation is reformulated in section~\ref{sec:infini} as the pertaining infinitesimal transformation.
 The detailed discussion of the conserved Noether current then follows in section~\ref{sec:discussion}.
 It will be shown that the \emph{zero-energy principle}---hence a vanishing energy-momentum tensor of the total system of source fields and dynamic spacetime---emerges as a direct consequence.

 The most general Einstein-type equation of geometrodynamics is presented in section~\ref{sec:lagrange}.
 This equation is shown to be equivalent to the ``consistency equation'' of Ref.~\cite{struckmeier17a} by means of an \emph{identity}, which holds for scalar-valued functions of arbitrary tensors and the metric.
 This identity also provides the correlation of the metric (Hilbert) and the canonical energy-momentum tensors of a given Lagrangian system.
-We discuss in section~\ref{sec:sample-lag} possible Lagrangians $\LCd_{R}$ for the dynamics of the free gravi\-ta\-tional field and set up a generalized field equation quadratic and linear in the Riemann tensor.
+We discuss in section~\ref{sec:sample-lag} possible Lagrangians $\LCd_{R}$ for the dynamics of the free gravi\-ta\-tional field and set up a generalized field equation quadratic and linear in the Riemann-Cartan tensor.
 Finally, we discuss the correlation of the spin part of the energy-momentum tensor of the source system with the torsion of spacetime, described by the then skew-symmetric part of the Ricci tensor.